raseekshrestha/60daysoflearning/Readme.md

     - started project chatapp and initial setup and made user registration
     - login feature and user searching functionality
     - created the schema for chats and messages
+    - create chat if not exists and function to send message